PEOPLE HAVE VERY LITTLE AWARENESS OF HEART VALVE DISEASE

 The words ‘valve stenosis’ next to an icon of a valve affected by the disease

-Valve stenosis occurs when your valve leaflets become stiff or fuse together, preventing the valve from opening fully.
+Valve stenosis occurs when your valve narrows due to the leaflets stiffening or fusing together.
+This prevents the valve from opening fully.
 When the opening gets smaller, blood flow becomes restricted, which means your heart needs to work harder to pump blood to the rest of your body.

 The words ‘valve regurgitation’ next to an icon of a valve affected by the disease